NJUPT-SAST/sast-evento/README.md

 - vcpkg package manager
 - Rust toolchain

-For Linux platforms, you also need to install the Qt6 base library:
+For Linux platforms, we recommend you install the Qt6 base library directly from the package manager:

 ```bash
 # For Arch Linux